 Lack of support for the new mother amplify the effect of increased demands.

 Sometimes mum is an 'A-type' who wants to flip back to being super energetic, organised woman.
 This can lead to depletion of resources.

-Believing that other mothers have it all together and by comparison you or your baby are not up to par
+Believing that other mothers have it all together and you are failing.

 Feelings of being overwhelmed or being inadequate can take over and lead to excessive worry.